wdenton/.emacs.d/README.md

 	$ git clone https://github.com/wdenton/.emacs.d.git
 	$ emacs

 When you run Emacs it will probably spend a while downloading and installing packages.
+It may complain some are missing.
 That's all right.
-When it's done, kill all of the leftover buffers you don't need.
-You'll be left with a dark full-screen Emacs that runs like mine does.
+When it's done, close it (Ctrl-X Ctrl-C) and then restart.
+You'll be left with an Emacs that runs just like mine.

 `M-x all-praise-emacs`